What does Verified by Visa mean?

 Can I turn off Verified by Visa or Visa Secure?

 You cannot disable Verified by Visa/Visa Secure in Australia.
 Since it's an additional security measure designed to protect both you and the merchant you're buying from, participating websites will not let you bypass the Visa Secure feature.
-If you really don't wish to use it, you will have to shop exclusively on non-participating sites.
+If you really don't want to use it, you will have to shop with websites that don't support Visa Secure.

 What if Visa Secure is not working?